tommmy-ctrl/PRTG-Ampel/README.md

-# PRTGAmpel Service - Documentation
+# PRTG Ampel Service - Documentation

 ## **Description**
-The **PRTGAmpel** service monitors sensor data from multiple servers provided by the **[PRTGService](https://github.com/tommmy-ctrl/PRTGService)** and controls a USB traffic light to visually represent the server statuses.
+The **PRTG Ampel** service monitors sensor data from multiple servers provided by the **[PRTGService](https://github.com/tommmy-ctrl/PRTGService)** and controls a USB traffic light to visually represent the server statuses.
 The traffic light displays the current server state (`OK`, `Warning`, `Error`) and supports animation modes for specific events.
 **Supported Traffic Light**: Cleware USB-TischAmpel4

 **Note**: The **PRTGAmpel** service depends on the **[PRTGService](https://github.com/tommmy-ctrl/PRTGService)**, which fetches and stores sensor data from the PRTG API.
 Ensure that the **[PRTGService](https://github.com/tommmy-ctrl/PRTGService)** is set up and running properly for **PRTGAmpel** to function as expected.